Weekend Getaways From Bangalore for Couples

 Also read: A complete detail of Narayanagiri trek near Bangalore

-The first time I saw Savandurga Hills rising in the distance, I couldn’t believe it was just a short drive from Bangalore.
+The first time you see the Savandurga Hills rising in the distance, you can not believe it is just a short drive from Bangalore.
 Known as one of the largest monolith hills in Asia, this giant rock formation looks both intimidating and inviting at the same time.
 And trust me, the climb is every bit as rewarding as it looks.

-I still remember my trek here, I started early in the morning when the air was cool and the sky painted soft shades of pink.
+For trekking, start early in the morning when the air is cool and the sky is painted in soft shades of pink.
 The climb isn’t exactly easy.
-There are steep patches where I had to stop, catch my breath and sip water.
-But every time I looked back, the view got wider and more beautiful with lush green forests, little lakes sparkling in the sun and the city fading into the horizon.
-By the time I reached the top, I felt on top of the world.
+There are steep patches where you have to stop, catch the breath and sip some water.
+But every time you look back, the view got wider and more beautiful with lush green forests, little lakes sparkling in the sun and the city fading into the horizon.
+By the time you reach the top, you will feel on the top of the world.

 - The trek itself, which is thrilling without being too dangerous (as long as you’re careful).